Vostok 1: Backup

+Reserve

 Preparations

 Unlike later Vostok missions, there were no dedicated tracking ships available to receive signals from the spacecraft.
 Instead they relied on the network of ground stations, also called Command Points, to communicate with the spacecraft; all of these Command Points were located within the Soviet Union.

 Because of weight constraints, there was no backup retrorocket engine.
 The spacecraft carried 13 days of provisions to allow for survival and natural orbital decay in the event the retrorockets failed.
+The provisions included food for Gagarin.
+As focus was made on food that would not form crumbs, Gagarin was provided with liver meat puree and chocolate sauce, packed in metal toothpaste-style tubes.

 The letters "СССР" were hand-painted onto Gagarin's helmet by engineer Gherman Lebedev during transfer to the launch site.
-As it had been less than a year since U2 pilot Gary Powers was shot down, Lebedev reasoned that without some country identification, there was a small chance the cosmonaut might be mistaken for a spy on landing.
+As it had been less than a year since U-2 pilot Francis Gary Powers was shot down, Lebedev reasoned that without some country identification, there was a small chance the cosmonaut might be mistaken for a spy on landing.

 Automatic control

 The entire mission would be controlled by either automatic systems or by ground control.
 This was because medical staff and spacecraft engineers were unsure how a human might react to weightlessness, and therefore it was decided to lock the pilot's manual controls.
 In an unusual move, a code to unlock the controls was placed in an onboard envelope, for Gagarin's use in case of emergency.
 Prior to the flight, Kamanin and others told Gagarin the code (1-2-5) anyway.